Snare Aware Wyoming

 Wyoming is Snare Country

 Our beautiful Wyoming landscapes are littered with thousands of lethal steel snares, every day of the year.
 They are cheap, lightweight, easy to use, and they can catch lots of different kinds of fur-bearing animals.
 What makes these snares so pernicious is that they trap animals indiscriminately, killing and maiming endangered and threatened species, even if they are not the primary target of the snares.
 We need to put an immediate end to how neck snares are choking our wildlife to death in this country.
-It is not acceptable in today’s day and age to be killing wild animals inhumanely for any reason.
+It is not acceptable in our compassionate modern-day world to kill wild animals inhumanely for any reason.

 We will advocate and educate on behalf of these animals to ensure that trapping regulations are updated to better reflect the current values of society.
 Until we reach our goals, we need to teach the public how to be SNARE AWARE!